cucumber/docs/content/10-minute-tutorial.md

 Your project builds correctly, but nothing is tested yet as you have not specified any behaviour to test against.

+{{% /block %}}

+{{% block "javascript" %}}

+Create a new working directory called `cucumber-js` and change into it.
+The rest of tutorial assumes that you are in this directory.

+TODO: Clarify need for package.json file (if no package.json, npm install cucumber does not seem to work?)

+Cucumber-js is available as an npm package.
+We can install it using `npm install cucumber`.

+This will create a lockfile called `package-lock.json`.
+You should commit this file.

+{{% /block %}}

+{{% block "ruby" %}}

+// TODO: How to install Cucumber ruby / create a project with Cucumber ruby

+{{% /block %}}

 # Specifying Expected Behaviour

 We specify the expected behaviour by defining [features](/gherkin/#feature) and [scenarios](/gherkin/#scenario).

 ## Creating the Feature Directory

+{{% block "java" %}}

 Features are defined in feature files, which are stored in the `src/test/resources/` directory (or a subdirectory).